MASILab/pyPheWAS/docs/prowas_tools.rst

 Visualizes the regression results through 3 complementary views:

 1. *Manhattan Plot*: This view compares statistical significance across ProCodes.
   ProCodes are presented across the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
 If ``imbalances = True``\ , marker shape indicates whether the effect of each ProCode is positive (+) or negative (-).
-2. *Log Odds Plot*: This view compares effect size across ProCodes.
-The log odds of each ProCode and its confidence interval are plotted on the horizontal axis, with ProCodes presented along the vertical axis.
+2. *Effect Size Plot*: This view compares effect size across ProCodes.
+The regression coefficient (or log odds for logistic regressions) of each ProCode and its confidence interval are plotted on the horizontal axis, with ProCodes presented along the vertical axis.
 If ``prowas_label = "plot"``\ , ProCode labels are displayed directly on the plot next to their markers.
 If ``prowas_label = "axis"``\ , ProCodes are displayed outside of the axes, along the left edge.
 3. *Volcano Plot*: This view compares statistical significance and effect size across all ProCodes.
-The log odds of each ProCode is plotted along the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
+The effect size of each ProCode is plotted along the horizontal axis, with -log\ :sub:`10`\ (p) along the vertical axis.
   ProCodes are colored according to significance level (Not significant, FDR, Bonferroni).

-In both the Manhattan and Log Odds plots only ProCodes which are significant after the chosen multiple comparisons correction is applied are included.
+In both the Manhattan and Effect Size plots only ProCodes which are significant after the chosen multiple comparisons correction is applied are included.

 All plots are created using [Matplotlib]_.